AttorneyOnline/docs/AO Documentation/docs/authoring/themes/What's New?.md

 ***There was no changes made since the previous version.***

 ## What's new in v2.8.x?
-Download for the new files in Default Theme here
+Download for the new files in Default Theme [here](https://pipe.miroware.io/608e2adda333fb12a3ace7c4/AO%20Default%20Theme%20Changes/Theme%20Additive%20for%20v2.8.x.7z)

 > `lobby_fonts.ini` is pre-filled out, taken directly from 2.8.5's `default` theme.
-This is because it is a new file added with this version, and will not
+This is because it is a new file added with this version, and will not be documented here.

 ### Brief Overview
 - Added in-client iniswapping via a dropdown menu that refers to `iniswaps.ini`